yellowbrickcode/MCW-Microservices-architecture/HOL/Hands-on lab unguided - Microservices architecture - Infrastructure edition.md

 #### Tasks to complete:

-1. Provision a Web App to host the website.
+1. Provision a web app to host the website.
 Create an App Service Plan in the Resource Group and region you used previously.
-Name the Web App something like "contosoeventsweb-SUFFIX".
+Name the Web App something like 'contosoeventsweb-SUFFIX'.

 2. Select pricing tier S1 Standard.

 #### Exit criteria:

 -  You can navigate to your new Web App at the URL you noted earlier based on your Web App name such as <https://contosoeventsweb-SUFFIX.azurewebsites.net>.
 You should see an empty website.

 ### Task 5: Function App